How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 Take note of your RTN

-Right after your registration, you should also receive a text message with your RTN from the Pag-IBIG Fund.
+After registration, you should receive a text message with your RTN from the Pag-IBIG Fund.

 You can use the RTN for paying contributions while waiting for your permanent Pag-IBIG number.
 If you’re employed, give the RTN to your HR or employer, so they can start remitting your contributions.